KWR-Water/pipepermcalc/documentation/source/tutorial.rst

     print(seg1.log_Kpw, seg1.log_Dp)

-Change the tolerance, relaxation_factor and max_iterations
+Change the tolerance and max_iterations
 ==========================================================

 When calculating the concentration in drinking water or the allowable concentration in groundwater, the calculations are iterative and it is possible to specify the tolerance and maximum number of iterations.